dineshganta21/Twitter-sentimental-analysis-using-machine-learning/README.md

   * Removing Twitter Handles (@user)
   * Removing Punctuations, Numbers, and Special Characters
   * Removing Short Words
-      	id	label	tweet	word count	tidy_tweet
-0	1	0	@user when a father is dysfunctional and is so selfish he drags his kids into his dysfunction. #run	18	when father dysfunctional selfish drags kids into dysfunction
-1	2	0	@user @user thanks for #lyft credit i can't use cause they don't offer wheelchair vans in pdx. #disapointed #getthanked	19	thanks lyft credit cause they offer wheelchair vans disapointed getthanked
-2	3	0	bihday your majesty	3	bihday your majesty
-3	4	0	#model i love u take with u all the time in urðŸ“±!!! ðŸ˜™ðŸ˜ŽðŸ‘„ðŸ‘…ðŸ’¦ðŸ’¦ðŸ’¦	14	model love take with time 4	5	0	factsguide: society now #motivation	4	factsguide society motivation 5	6	0	[2/2] huge fan fare and big talking before they leave. chaos and pay disputes when they get there. #allshowandnogo	19	huge fare talking before they leave chaos disputes when they there allshowandnogo
-6	7	0	@user camping tomorrow @user @user @user @user @user @user @user dannyâ€¦	11	camping tomorrow danny 7	8	0	the next school year is the year for exams.ðŸ˜¯ can't think about that ðŸ˜­ #school #exams #hate #imagine #actorslife #revolutionschool #girl	21	next school year year exams think about that school exams hate imagine actorslife revolutionschool girl
-8	9	0	we won!!! love the land!!! #allin #cavs #champions #cleveland #clevelandcavaliers â€¦	11	love land allin cavs champions cleveland clevelandcavaliers
-9	10	0	@user @user welcome here ! i'm it's so #gr8 !
-10	welcome here

 # **Text Normalization**

 # **WORD CLOUD**